JiscDACT/qualkit/README.md

 Or add 'qualkit' to your requirements.txt file, or add as a dependency in project properties in PyCharm.

+## User Control
+A user has control over the following aspects when using this toolkit which will influence outputs.

+* Anchoring strategies
+* Anchor Strength
+* Number of topics
+* Labelling True/False for each topic instead of dichotomising
+* How data is preprocessed before topic modelling, redaction, tfidr vectoriser etec

 ## References

 Gallagher, R. J., Reing, K., Kale, D., and Ver Steeg, G. "Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge."
 Transactions of the Association for Computational Linguistics (TACL), 2017.